Howard Wooldridge

 2002: Co-Founder of LEAP – Law Enforcement Against Prohibition (www.leap.cc)

 Texas Law Changes – 2003 credited when marijuana was added to treatment vs incarceration bill which the governor signed.
-Lobbied for ‘catch & release’ for marijuana possession: adopted 2007
+Lobbied for ‘catch & release’ for simple marijuana possession: adopted 2007

 New Mexico Law Change – 2005 provided the idea and background of Good Samaritan Law (overdose prevention) to Reena Szczepanski who worked for it to become law in 2007.
+Now the law in 39 states.

 Minor Accomplishments